jklingsporn/vertx-push-onesignal/README.md

 To use this library you need to create a [OneSignal](https://onesignal.com/)-account and configure your clients (web or mobile) accordingly.

 # disclaimer
-The author is not linked to the companies behind OneSignal or Vertx.
+The author has no connection to the companies behind OneSignal or Vertx.
 This library also comes without any warranty - just take it or leave it.